Graeter's: "French pot process"

 Louis Graeter initially stirred the ice cream by hand in a metal pail in a wooden bucket filled with ice and salt, a painstaking and expensive process owing to the rarity of ice and salt at the time.
 This required it to be eaten almost immediately.
 Eventually, though, the business developed what it later called the "French pot process," developing a hand-made, cylindrical metal bowl that sat inside a wooden bowl filled with ice and salt.
 This pot would then be filled with a mixture of cream, sugar and eggs.
 The pot would then be attached to a motor and spun, forcing the mixture to the sides of the bowl where it would freeze, being scraped off by paddle until it came together.
 The ice cream must be made in small batches of 2.5 gal at a time, then hand-packed into cartons.
 This results in an ice cream that is more dense and contains 20 to 25 percent air mixed in during the freezing process, as opposed to other styles where 50 percent air is mixed in.
 Consequently, a pint of Graeter's ice cream weighs 1 lb, and can be almost twice the weight of other styles.
 With 14 percent milk fat and high-quality ingredients, the ice cream falls in the "superpremium" segment of the ice cream market.

 Graeter's ice cream is made using the French pot method.
 All their ice creams are created from an egg custard base.
 After pasteurization, the flavorings are added.
 The custard and flavoring mixture is placed into two-gallon French pots.
 The pots are then spun in -14 F saltwater, while a blade scrapes the cream that freezes against the sides of the pot.
 After 15–20 minutes of immersion in the saltwater, any larger additives are mixed in, such as cookie dough or chocolate chips.
 Ice cream is hand-scooped into pint containers.
 Graeter's makes 3200 gal each day.
-Thus the shop markets that its ice cream is still made by hand.
+The shop markets that its ice cream is still made by hand.